 Rediscovering the Ancient Amber Road

-Markus Zohner, for nine months has walked on foot from Venice / Italy to St. Petersburg / Russia – a 12-country 4,000 Km Walk along the Ancient Amber Way, about which he has written a book, edited by FIZZO Photo Book Film in German („Die Wiederentdeckung der Bernsteinstrasse“) and in Italian (“La riscoperta dell’antica Via dell’Ambra”).
+Markus Zohner walked for nine months from Venice to St Petersburg, covering 4,000 km on foot through twelve countries along the ancient Amber Road.
+He has written a book about the journey, published by FIZZO Photo Book Film in German („Die Wiederentdeckung der Bernsteinstrasse“) and in Italian (“La riscoperta dell’antica Via dell’Ambra”).

 As often with such ventures, the idea for this journey was born from a dream: to set off on a long hike, completely on my own, in my own right, and accountable only to myself.
 People often ask me: “Why did you do this?”
 Or: “What was the real reason for your journey?”
 To be honest, I don’t know.
 Except for the fact that there was this dream, which became more and more clear and pressing, and which took on more concrete form, the more I thought about the different countries, the Amber Road and its history.
 One and a half years before I actually set off on my journey, I started taking these dreams more seriously and giving them a more clearly defined outline.